 Practical to-dos for 2025

-- Choose a compliant billing tool and confirm it supports QR and the “VERI*FACTU” label when you use real-time send.
+- Choose a compliant billing tool and confirm it supports the QR and the “VERI*FACTU” label when you use real-time send.

 - Migrate legacy numbering if you have gaps or overlapping series.